rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 ## Conclusions

-Although `rsync` is not as flexible or powerful as other tools, it provides simple file synchronization, which is always useful.
+Although `rsync` is not as flexible or powerful as other tools, it provides file synchronization, which is always useful.